The Organization

 - Knowledge of the Residential Tenancy Act and privacy and protection legislation.

-- The ability to set priorities and handle several different issues at one time while maintaining safety and efficiency.
+- The ability to set priorities and handle a number of different issues at one time while maintaining safety and efficiency.

 - The ability to keep accurate records and complete standardized forms in writing and on a computer.